When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Numerical illustrations

 An analogous construction applies over $(\theta_d,\gamma_d)$, where indemnity is evaluated at $d^*(\theta_d)$ and parametric is premium-matched to $\prem{d}{d^*(\theta_d)}{\theta_d,\gamma_d}$, yielding a surface in the fundamental pricing parameter $\theta_d>\theta_p=0.2$ (cost of coverage) rather than contract parameters.
 Here $\gamma_d=\gamma_p=0$.

 The interpretation of Figure \ref{fig:theta_and_surface_premiummatch} is analogous to that of Figure \ref{fig:gamma_and_surface}.
-Here, the $\theta_d$ that leads to indifference between both covers is $1.29$ without premium matching, and $1.57$ with premium matching.
+Here, the $\theta_d$ that leads to indifference between both covers is $1.29$ without premium matching, and $1.57$ with premium matching\footnote{To assess the reasonableness of those quantities, recall footnote 4.
+A $\theta_d$ corresponding to a loss ratio of 0.28 \citep[from][]{JuJu26} is roughly 2.6, well above the indifference quantities calculated here.}.
 It can be shown that such a root exists and is unique on the range of sensible values for $\theta$ (those that lead to $d^* \le L$).

 Figure~\ref{fig:theta_and_surface_premiummatch} illustrates how the welfare comparison between indemnity and parametric insurance evolves as the indemnity pricing parameters change.
 While panel~(a) highlights the non-monotonic behavior of premium-matched parametric utility as a function of $\theta_d$, panel~(b) shows that this mechanism persists once fixed costs $\gamma_d$ are introduced, and identifies the region in which parametric insurance dominates under equal-premium constraints.